CP-Payne/django-blog-api/README.md

 - **Get Notifications**: `GET /api/notifications/all` - Retreive all notifications for logged in user.
 - **Mark Notifications as Read**: `POST /api/notifications/read/7` - Mark notifications as read.

-## Do ASAP

-- Add endpoint to create bio
-- Add endpoint to delete blog post (History as well?)
-- Fix auth bypass in update blog
-- Fix Custom Permissions Only endpoints.
-Incorrect error message when token is not provided.
-(Verbose error messages)
-- Update environment variables.
-Create environment file

 ## Future Enchancements